SummaryRead the full fact sheet

 People use personal trainers to assist them reach their individual health and fitness goals.
 A personal trainer will tailor an exercise program to meet your goals and personal health needs, teach you the best way to exercise and motivate yourself.

 Good places to start looking for a personal trainer include local gyms, health centres or fitness centres.
 When you're at the gym, watch trainers with their clients and see how they interact.
 Make a note of trainers who get along with their clients and seem fully involved in their workouts.
-Ask friends and workmates for word of mouth recommendations or check Fitness Australia's directory of registered exercise professionals for a fitness provider in your area.
+Ask friends and workmates for word of mouth recommendations or check AUSactive’s directory of registered professionals for a fitness provider in your area.

 While professional credentials and experience are vital, it helps to rate personality and communication high on your list of priorities as well.
 You may be spending a lot of time with this person.